-Sitting at the intersection of social psychology, education, and policy, my research program takes a theory-driven approach to addressing policy- and practitioner-relevant questions of how we can improve educational outcomes.
+Sitting at the intersection of psychology, education, and policy, my research program takes a theory-driven approach to addressing policy- and practitioner-relevant questions of how we can improve educational outcomes.
 In particular, I focus on shifting consequential beliefs within students’ support systems to mobilize behaviors that help students.
 For example, I have helped shift parental beliefs about what “average” attendance patterns look like to encourage parents to get their children to school more often.
 Currently, I am developing and testing interventions that target teachers’ and parents’ beliefs to improve student academic and motivational outcomes.
 These interventions shift teachers’ beliefs about their classroom practices to promote positive teacher-student relationships and parents’ beliefs about their role to help them more effectively engage in their children’s education.
 As a complement to my applied research, my methodological work emphasizes open science practices, such as preregistering hypothesis-testing studies.

 Learn more about my different strands of research by clicking one of the topics below or view a list of my publications here.